Kent Police Crack Down on Mayfair Girls Escort Agency

-Kent Police launched an investigation into the Mayfair Girls escort agency after thousands of business cards were found at the home of a man arrested in Kings Hill in July 2017.
+Kent Police launched a major probe after thousands of business cards for the Mayfair Girls escort agency were found at a man’s home in Kings Hill back in July 2017.

-Enquiries revealed the agency was an online front for organised prostitution, with the men behind it earning 30% commission for every appointment arranged.
-The sex workers involved had applied to join the agency but no checks were made on their age or welfare including if they were being controlled or exploited by others.
+Investigations revealed the agency was actually a cover for organised prostitution.
+The men running the racket took a hefty 30% cut from every booking.
+Despite sex workers applying to join, no checks were made on their age or welfare, including whether they were being exploited or controlled by others.

-Satvinder Kandola, James DeGiorgio, Luke Wotton and a fourth man pleaded guilty to conspiracy to control prostitution for gain and were sentenced in the summer of 2022, with Kandola being jailed for two-and-a-half years and the others receiving suspended sentences.
+• Satvinder Kandola, James DeGiorgio, Luke Wotton, and a fourth man admitted to conspiracy to control prostitution for financial gain.

-• DeGiorgio, 39, from Swanscombe, was ordered to pay back £79,447 within three months or be jailed for 18 months at a hearing at the same court on Tuesday 2 May.
+• James DeGiorgio, 39, from Swanscombe, must pay back £79,447 within three months or face 18 months in jail.

-• Wotton, 32, from Swanscombe, was ordered to pay back £42,600 within three months or receive a year in custody.
-His hearing was also at Woolwich Crown Court on 2 May.
+• Luke Wotton, 32, also from Swanscombe, faces paying £42,600 within three months or serve a year in custody.

-Detective Inspector David Godfrey said: ‘The men involved in this prostitution ring clearly made vast sums of money from the sex workers they advertised, sparing little to no thought for who they were or how vulnerable they may have been.
-They provided a faceless platform for sexual exploitation that could have placed many women and girls at great risk.
+Detective Inspector David Godfrey said: “The men involved in this prostitution ring made vast sums of money from the sex workers they advertised, sparing little to no thought for who they were or how vulnerable they may have been.
+They provided a faceless platform for sexual exploitation that could have placed many women and girls at great risk.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.